 During cataract surgery, the clouded natural lens of the eye is removed and replaced with an artificial lens known as an intraocular lens (IOL).
 This precisely engineered artificial lens is a permanent replacement that is completely transparent, meaning it will never cloud and once in place it will not move.
 Lightweight and flexible, patients will not be able to discern the IOL’s physical placement and can resume their normal daily activities without restriction.
+It’s important patients are discerning when choosing the right intraocular lens for their unique vision goals.

 The Different Types of Intraocular Lenses